Subsistence fishing: Nigeria

 A traditional dug out canoe between 3–18 meters long is used in Nigeria for artisanal fishing.
-Artisanal fishers in this area use gear that included, "cast nets, handlines, basket traps, longlines, set gillnets and beach and purse seines."
+Artisanal fishers in this area use gear that included, "cast nets, handlines, basket traps, longlines, set gillnets and beach and purse seines".

 Sudan

 Fishing vessels used in Sudan include from the sharoaq, feluka and murkab al hadeed.
 Equipment varies by region and includes fixed nets, drift nets, seine nets, long line and cast nets.

 Techniques

+Indigenous people

+Many indigenous people, particularly in coastal areas and near rivers, rely on fishing as their primary source of food.